-Real data are stored in the table which indicated above by $\{ \ldots \}$.
+Real data are stored in the table which indicated above by $\{ \dots \}$.
 So, the rest of this subsection are devoted to describe the structure of this table.
 Note that all lengths in a JFM file are floating-point numbers in design-size unit.

 '''

-version=1 or 2 (optional, default value is 1)
+version=(version) (optional, default value is 1)

 '''

 The version JFM.
-Currently 1 and 2 are supported
+Currently 1, 2, and, 3 are supported